FlameKat53/hiyaCFW/README.md

 ```

 Once everything is downloaded and installed, `git clone` this repository, navigate to the folder, and run `make` to compile HiyaCFW.
 If there is an error, let us know.

-# Rocket.Chat Server

-Would you like a place to talk about your experiences with HiyaCFW?
-Do you need some assistance?
-Well, why not join our Rocket.Chat server!

-Rocket.Chat is a self-hosted communication platform with the ability to share files and switch to an video/audio conferencing.

-Come join today by following this link: https://dshomebrew.serveo.net/ ([alternative link](https://b2b38a00.ngrok.io))

 # Credits
 - Apache Thunder, NoCash, StuckPixel, Shutterbug2000, and Gericom.